 A.R.
 Kelly: Well, kslshb cnvfd djbwfs frefkl fhhppl on the kdxmbb vsggs ls jdgvwt shjdkcnn.

 A.R.
 Kelly: In about pldjrp utn gklsm cbbr uyds eow msbxvv cckllr xmszn Lamar.

 Tracy: I have to go now Dr. Kelly.
 Have a nice day.

 A.R.
 Kelly was a rather quiet and soft-spoken person, and in his early morning grogginess, he was apparently unaware that the intense noise in the restaurant was drowning out nearly every word he said.
 I could not even hear myself talk in that place, so I wonder to this day if he was able to hear even the little bit that I said.

 Nonetheless, I did learn an important lesson from my breakfast with A.R.
 Kelly, and it has paid off in spades for me over the years.
-If you ever need to have a really serious and meaningful conversation with someone, never do it in a noisy place.
+If you ever need to have a really serious and meaningful conversation with someone, never do it in a crowded, noisy place.
 Pick some place comfortable and quiet.

 Have a safe and happy Labor Day weekend!!!